theprivateer/theprivateer.github.io/_posts/2017-07-26-building-a-dictionary-of-domain-names.md

 My next steps will be to use the Route 53 API to check the availability of domains.
 Whether this is done on-demand or ahead of time _en masse_ I haven't quite decided yet, but I'll write about it here as I work my way through it.

-I need to get back to my day job now, but in the meantime you can view the source code for this [on Github](https://github.com/theprivateer/domain-dictionary) and browse the end result at [https://github.com/theprivateer/domain-dictionary](https://github.com/theprivateer/domain-dictionary).
+I need to get back to my day job now, but in the meantime you can view the source code for this [on Github](https://github.com/theprivateer/domain-dictionary).